getsolus/solus-site.github.io/content/blog/2023/08/state-of-solus-august-2023/index.md

 In short, the new strategy is to spread responsibilities across a larger team, enabling individuals to fill in for each other as availability dictates.
 Our new processes enable us to seamlessly onboard new and offboard existing team members as necessary.
 Since our return in April, Solus Staff has grown to a team of 16 volunteers, and we’ve been working on internal documentation and workflows so responsibilities can be readily shared.

-Case in point, to test our processes and documentation, we have been rotating the individuals that perform sync, with 11 out of our 16 staff members having already completed the process.
+Case in point, to test our processes and documentation, we have been rotating the individuals that perform the package repository sync, with 11 out of our 16 staff members having already completed the process.

 _Solus Staff_ is the umbrella term for everyone who has a role on the Solus team.
 Note that the roles are a little different from what was laid out in the New Voyage blog post.
 As we have collaborated over the past few months, we found these were the roles people naturally fell into.